The Visual Skills Needed to Excel in Motorsports

 Peripheral Awareness: Peripheral awareness is your ability to know what is happening at the edge of your vision.
 A well-developed peripheral field will help an athlete to see everything at once, and sense the flow of the race as it constantly changes.

 Every athlete — whether amateur or professional — can benefit from honing their visual skills.
 Giving athletes the ability to enhance their vision skills is a proven way to improve performance.
-To learn more about how sports vision training can help you reach your goals, contact us at EyeCare Associates and schedule an appointment with one of our sports vision experts.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+To learn more about how sports vision training can help you reach your goals, contact us at EyeCare Associates and schedule an appointment with one of our sports vision experts.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.